-This is not a knock-on drinking water, something that we should all adopt as our go-to beverage to accompany meals, to quench thirst, hydrate, help us live well, and all the other wonderful things water does.
+This is not a knock on drinking water, something that we should all adopt as our go-to beverage to accompany meals, quench thirst, hydrate, help us live well, and all the other wonderful things water does.
 All that said, sometimes it’s just a resounding moment to sit back with something cool to sip on, chat with a friend, and enjoy a distinctive flavor.
 There are common choices — lemonade, soft drinks, iced tea, fruit juice — but there is also a wonderful option to surprise friends with to provide an old familiar flavor with a DIY turn of fermentation.

-Ginger beer is easy to make and it involves few ingredients.
-It delivers a natural explosion of flavor as well as a bevy of medicinal benefits, brought on from both the ginger and the (short) fermentation process.
+Ginger beer is easy to make, and it involves few ingredients.
+It delivers a natural explosion of flavor as well as a bevy of medicinal benefits, brought on by both the ginger and the (short) fermentation process.
 It may even sneak in a little negligible alcohol to the mix.
 Mostly though, ginger beer is a damned fine something special to sup on a sweltering afternoon, a drink worthy of shared memories and quiet moments, a real reason to stop and enjoy a beverage.